3fon3fonov/exostriker/README.md

 * Export plots to a matplotlib window for further customization.
 * Export ready-to-use LaTeX tables with best-fit parameters, errors, and statistics.
 * Handy text editor and calculator tools.
-* Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10.
+* Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10/11.
 * Integrated Bash shell (Linux only).
 * Integrated Jupyter shell.
-* Integrated AI Boot (via openai GPT-3 -- ChatGPT).
+* Integrated AI Boot (via openai GPT-3 -- ChatGPT, but user openAI key must be provided).
 * Importable as a standard python library (i.e., "import exostriker").
 * Print the GUI screen into a .jpeg/.png image (useful for sharing quick results, just like the image above).
 * Direct import of TESS & K2 *lc.fits, and CHEOPS *SCI_COR*.fits files.
+* Combined modeling with Hipparcos and Imaging Astrometry (but is still a work in progress to be ready for Gaia).

 **What is to be implemented**:

 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ "REBOUND" is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
-* Combined modeling with Astrometry (As of Ver 0.75, this is possible, but is still a work in progress).

 Feedback and help in further development will be highly appreciated!